Visibusiness/pubsub-news-server/README.md

 ## Copyright

-**Nume:** Vișănescu Bogdan-Emilian
+**Name:** Vișănescu Bogdan-Emilian
-**Grupă:** 323 CA
+**Group:** 323 CA
-# Server TCP/UDP cu Gestionare de Subscrieri și Wildcard-uri

-Acest proiect implementează un sistem de tip publish-subscribe, format dintr-un server și clienți TCP.
-Serverul gestionează conexiuni TCP și UDP, permițând clienților să se aboneze la topicuri și să primească mesaje în funcție de subscripțiile lor.
-Sistemul suportă wildcard-uri pentru subscripții, ceea ce permite o flexibilitate ridicată în gestionarea topicurilor.
+# TCP/UDP Server with Subscription Management and Wildcards

+This project implements a publish-subscribe system consisting of a server and TCP clients.
+The server manages TCP and UDP connections, allowing clients to subscribe to topics and receive messages according to their subscriptions.
+The system supports wildcards for subscriptions, enabling high flexibility in topic management.

 ---

-## Funcționalități principale
+## Main Features

-1. **Gestionarea conexiunilor TCP și UDP**:
-   - Serverul ascultă pe două socket-uri: unul TCP pentru comunicarea cu clienții și unul UDP pentru primirea mesajelor de la alte surse.

-2. **Subscriere și dezabonare la topicuri**:
-   - Clienții se pot abona la topicuri specifice sau folosind wildcard-uri (`+` și `*`).
-   - Clienții se pot dezabona de la topicuri, iar serverul actualizează lista de subscripții în consecință.

-3. **Wildcard-uri pentru topicuri**:
+1. **TCP and UDP Connection Management**:
+   - The server listens on two sockets: one TCP for client communication and one UDP for receiving messages from other sources.

+2. **Subscription and Unsubscription to Topics**:
+   - Clients can subscribe to specific topics or use wildcards (`+` and `*`).
+   - Clients can unsubscribe from topics, and the server updates the subscription list accordingly.

+3. **Topic Wildcards**:
-   - `+`: Se potrivește cu exact un segment al unui topic.
+   - `+`: Matches exactly one segment of a topic.
-   - `*`: Se potrivește cu zero sau mai multe segmente.
+   - `*`: Matches zero or more segments.

-4. **Persistența subscripțiilor**:
+4. **Subscription Persistence**:
-   - Subscripțiile clienților sunt păstrate chiar dacă aceștia se deconectează și se reconectează ulterior.
+   - Client subscriptions are preserved even if they disconnect and later reconnect.

-5. **Trimiterea mesajelor**:
+5. **Message Delivery**:
-   - Mesajele primite pe socket-ul UDP sunt trimise către toți clienții abonați la topicurile corespunzătoare.
+   - Messages received on the UDP socket are forwarded to all clients subscribed to the corresponding topics.

 ---

-## Structura proiectului
+## Project Structure

-### Fișiere principale
+### Main Files

 1. **`server.cpp`**:
-   - Conține implementarea serverului, inclusiv gestionarea conexiunilor, subscripțiilor și trimiterea mesajelor.
+   - Contains the server implementation, including connection management, subscriptions, and message forwarding.

 2. **`tcp_client.cpp`**:
-   - Implementarea clientului TCP care permite utilizatorilor să interacționeze cu serverul.
-   - Clienții pot trimite comenzi precum `subscribe`, `unsubscribe` și `exit`.
+   - Implements the TCP client that allows users to interact with the server.
+   - Clients can send commands such as `subscribe`, `unsubscribe`, and `exit`.

 3. **`utils.cpp`**:
-   - Conține funcții auxiliare utilizate atât de server, cât și de client pentru trimiterea și primirea completă a datelor prin socket-uri.
+   - Contains helper functions used by both the server and the client for sending and receiving complete data over sockets.

 4. **`server.hpp`**:
-   - Declarațiile funcțiilor și structurilor utilizate în server.
+   - Declarations of functions and structures used in the server.

 5. **`tcp_client.hpp`**:
-   - Declarațiile funcțiilor și structurilor utilizate în client.
+   - Declarations of functions and structures used in the client.

 6. **`utils.hpp`**:
-   - Declarațiile funcțiilor auxiliare din `utils.cpp`.
+   - Declarations of helper functions from `utils.cpp`.

 ---

-## Funcții importante în `server.cpp`
+## Important Functions in `server.cpp`

 ### 1. `setup_server`
-Această funcție configurează socket-urile TCP și UDP și le leagă la portul specificat.
-Este responsabilă pentru inițializarea serverului astfel încât să poată asculta conexiuni și mesaje.
+This function configures the TCP and UDP sockets and binds them to the specified port.
+It initializes the server so it can listen for connections and messages.

-- **Pași principali**:
+- **Main Steps**:
-  1. Creează un socket TCP folosind `socket(AF_INET, SOCK_STREAM, 0)`.
+  1. Create a TCP socket using `socket(AF_INET, SOCK_STREAM, 0)`.
-  2. Creează un socket UDP folosind `socket(AF_INET, SOCK_DGRAM, 0)`.
+  2. Create a UDP socket using `socket(AF_INET, SOCK_DGRAM, 0)`.
-  3. Configurează adresa serverului (`struct sockaddr_in`) pentru a asculta pe toate interfețele (`INADDR_ANY`) și pe portul specificat.
+  3. Configure the server address (`struct sockaddr_in`) to listen on all interfaces (`INADDR_ANY`) and the specified port.
-  4. Leagă socket-urile TCP și UDP la adresa configurată folosind `bind`.
+  4. Bind both TCP and UDP sockets to the configured address using `bind`.
-  5. Pune socket-ul TCP în modul de ascultare folosind `listen`.
+  5. Put the TCP socket in listening mode using `listen`.

-- **Rol**:
+- **Role**:
-  - Pregătește serverul pentru a accepta conexiuni TCP și pentru a primi mesaje UDP.
+  - Prepares the server to accept TCP connections and receive UDP messages.

 ---

 ### 2. `handle_tcp`
-Această funcție gestionează conexiunile noi de la clienți pe socket-ul TCP.
-Este apelată atunci când serverul detectează activitate pe socket-ul TCP.
+This function handles new client connections on the TCP socket.
+It is called when the server detects activity on the TCP socket.

-- **Pași principali**:
+- **Main Steps**:
-  1. Acceptă o conexiune nouă folosind `accept`.
-  2. Configurează socket-ul clientului pentru a permite reutilizarea adresei (`SO_REUSEADDR`) și pentru a dezactiva algoritmul Nagle (`TCP_NODELAY`).
-  3. Adaugă socket-ul clientului în setul de file descriptori activi (`FD_SET`) și actualizează valoarea maximă a file descriptorilor (`fd_max`).
+  1. Accept a new connection using `accept`.
+  2. Configure the client socket to allow address reuse (`SO_REUSEADDR`) and disable Nagle’s algorithm (`TCP_NODELAY`).
+  3. Add the client socket to the active file descriptor set (`FD_SET`) and update the maximum file descriptor value (`fd_max`).

-- **Rol**:
+- **Role**:
-  - Permite serverului să accepte conexiuni noi de la clienți și să le gestioneze ulterior.
+  - Allows the server to accept new client connections and manage them afterward.

 ---

 ### 3. `handle_udp`
-Această funcție primește mesaje pe socket-ul UDP și le trimite către clienții abonați la topicurile corespunzătoare.
+This function receives messages on the UDP socket and forwards them to clients subscribed to the corresponding topics.

-- **Pași principali**:
+- **Main Steps**:
-  1. Primește un mesaj UDP folosind `recvfrom`.
+  1. Receive a UDP message using `recvfrom`.
-  2. Extrage topicul din mesaj și verifică dacă există clienți abonați la topicurile care se potrivesc.
-  3. Utilizează un `std::set` pentru a evita trimiterea de mesaje duplicate către același client.
+  2. Extract the topic from the message and check if there are clients subscribed to matching topics.
+  3. Use a `std::set` to avoid sending duplicate messages to the same client.
-  4. Trimite mesajul către fiecare client abonat folosind `send_all`.
+  4. Forward the message to each subscribed client using `send_all`.

-- **Rol**:
+- **Role**:
-  - Asigură livrarea mesajelor primite pe socket-ul UDP către clienții abonați.
+  - Ensures delivery of UDP messages to subscribed clients.

 ---

 ### 4. `handle_connect`
-Această funcție gestionează conectarea unui client nou sau reconectarea unui client existent.
+This function manages the connection of a new client or the reconnection of an existing client.

-- **Pași principali**:
+- **Main Steps**:
-  1. Verifică dacă clientul este deja înregistrat în lista de clienți (`clients`).
-  2. Dacă clientul este nou, creează o structură `client_data_t` pentru a stoca informațiile despre client și îl adaugă în lista de clienți.
-  3. Dacă clientul este deja conectat, închide conexiunea nouă și afișează un mesaj de avertizare.
-  4. Dacă clientul este deconectat, actualizează starea acestuia și reia conexiunea.
+  1. Check if the client is already registered in the `clients` list.
+  2. If it’s a new client, create a `client_data_t` structure to store client info and add it to the list.
+  3. If the client is already connected, close the new connection and display a warning.
+  4. If the client is disconnected, update its state and resume the connection.

-- **Rol**:
+- **Role**:
-  - Permite gestionarea atât a clienților noi, cât și a celor care se reconectează.
+  - Handles both new and reconnecting clients.

 ---

 ### 5. `handle_subscribe`
-Această funcție adaugă un client în lista de abonați pentru un topic specific.
+This function adds a client to the list of subscribers for a given topic.

-- **Pași principali**:
+- **Main Steps**:
-  1. Găsește clientul în lista de clienți folosind ID-ul acestuia.
-  2. Adaugă clientul în lista de abonați pentru topicul specificat.
+  1. Find the client in the `clients` list using its ID.
+  2. Add the client to the subscriber list for the specified topic.

-- **Rol**:
+- **Role**:
-  - Permite clienților să se aboneze la topicuri pentru a primi mesaje relevante.
+  - Allows clients to subscribe to topics in order to receive relevant messages.

 ---

 ### 6. `handle_unsubscribe`
-Această funcție elimină un client din lista de abonați pentru topicurile care se potrivesc cu pattern-ul specificat.
+This function removes a client from the subscriber list for topics that match a given pattern.

-- **Pași principali**:
+- **Main Steps**:
-  1. Iterează prin toate topicurile din `topics_to_clients`.
-  2. Verifică dacă topicul curent se potrivește cu pattern-ul specificat folosind funcția `topic_matches`.
-  3. Elimină clientul din lista de abonați pentru topicurile care se potrivesc.
+  1. Iterate through all topics in `topics_to_clients`.
+  2. Check if the current topic matches the specified pattern using `topic_matches`.
+  3. Remove the client from the subscriber list of matching topics.

-- **Rol**:
+- **Role**:
-  - Permite clienților să se dezaboneze de la topicuri.
+  - Allows clients to unsubscribe from topics.

 ---

 ### 7. `handle_exit`
-Această funcție gestionează deconectarea unui client, marcându-l ca deconectat.
+This function manages client disconnection by marking the client as disconnected.

-- **Pași principali**:
+- **Main Steps**:
-  1. Găsește clientul în lista de clienți folosind ID-ul acestuia.
-  2. Marchează clientul ca deconectat și închide conexiunea.
-  3. Elimină socket-ul clientului din setul de file descriptori activi (`FD_CLR`).
+  1. Find the client in the `clients` list using its ID.
+  2. Mark the client as disconnected and close the connection.
+  3. Remove the client socket from the active file descriptor set (`FD_CLR`).

-- **Rol**:
+- **Role**:
-  - Asigură gestionarea corectă a deconectării clienților.
+  - Ensures proper management of client disconnections.

 ---

 ### 8. `run_server`
-Aceasta este bucla principală a serverului care gestionează evenimentele de pe socket-uri și stdin.
+This is the server’s main loop that manages socket and stdin events.

-- **Pași principali**:
+- **Main Steps**:
-  1. Inițializează setul de file descriptori activi și așteaptă evenimente folosind `select`.
-  2. Verifică dacă există activitate pe socket-ul TCP, socket-ul UDP sau stdin.
+  1. Initialize the set of active file descriptors and wait for events using `select`.
+  2. Check for activity on the TCP socket, UDP socket, or stdin.
-  3. Apelează funcțiile corespunzătoare (`handle_tcp`, `handle_udp`, `handle_clients`) pentru a gestiona evenimentele detectate.
+  3. Call the corresponding functions (`handle_tcp`, `handle_udp`, `handle_clients`) to handle detected events.
-  4. Permite oprirea serverului prin comanda `exit` introdusă în stdin.
+  4. Allows the server to stop via the `exit` command entered in stdin.

-- **Rol**:
+- **Role**:
-  - Coordonează toate activitățile serverului, inclusiv gestionarea conexiunilor și procesarea mesajelor.
+  - Coordinates all server activities, including connection management and message processing.

 ---

-## Funcții importante în `tcp_client.cpp`
+## Important Functions in `tcp_client.cpp`

 ### 1. `setup_connection`
-Această funcție configurează conexiunea TCP cu serverul.
-Clientul trimite un mesaj de tip `CONNECT` pentru a se înregistra pe server.
+This function sets up the TCP connection with the server.
+The client sends a `CONNECT` message to register with the server.

-- **Pași principali**:
+- **Main Steps**:
-  1. Creează un socket TCP și se conectează la server folosind `connect`.
+  1. Create a TCP socket and connect to the server using `connect`.
-  2. Trimite un mesaj de tip `CONNECT` către server pentru a se înregistra.
+  2. Send a `CONNECT` message to the server to register.

-- **Rol**:
+- **Role**:
-  - Permite clientului să se conecteze la server și să se înregistreze.
+  - Allows the client to connect and register with the server.

 ---

 ### 2. `handle_server_message`
-Această funcție primește și procesează mesajele trimise de server.
-Mesajele sunt afișate utilizatorului.
+This function receives and processes messages sent by the server.
+Messages are displayed to the user.

-- **Pași principali**:
+- **Main Steps**:
-  1. Primește mesajele de la server folosind `recv_all`.
+  1. Receive messages from the server using `recv_all`.
-  2. Procesează mesajele primite și le afișează utilizatorului.
+  2. Process received messages and display them to the user.

-- **Rol**:
+- **Role**:
-  - Asigură comunicarea între server și client.
+  - Ensures communication between server and client.

 ---

 ### 3. `handle_user_input`
-Această funcție gestionează comenzile introduse de utilizator.
+This function handles commands entered by the user.

-- **Comenzi suportate**:
+- **Supported Commands**:
-  - `subscribe <topic>`: Abonează clientul la un topic.
+  - `subscribe <topic>`: Subscribes the client to a topic.
-  - `unsubscribe <topic>`: Dezabonează clientul de la un topic.
+  - `unsubscribe <topic>`: Unsubscribes the client from a topic.
-  - `exit`: Închide conexiunea cu serverul.
+  - `exit`: Closes the connection with the server.

-- **Pași principali**:
+- **Main Steps**:
-  1. Citește comanda introdusă de utilizator.
-  2. Trimite comanda către server pentru procesare.
+  1. Read the command entered by the user.
+  2. Send the command to the server for processing.

-- **Rol**:
+- **Role**:
-  - Permite utilizatorului să interacționeze cu serverul.
+  - Allows the user to interact with the server.

 ---

 ### 4. `run_tcp_client`
-Aceasta este bucla principală a clientului care gestionează interacțiunea cu serverul și utilizatorul.
+This is the client’s main loop that manages interaction with the server and the user.

-- **Pași principali**:
+- **Main Steps**:
-  1. Așteaptă evenimente de la server sau de la utilizator.
-  2. Procesează mesajele primite de la server.
-  3. Procesează comenzile introduse de utilizator.
+  1. Wait for events from the server or the user.
+  2. Process messages received from the server.
+  3. Process commands entered by the user.

-- **Rol**:
+- **Role**:
-  - Coordonează toate activitățile clientului, inclusiv comunicarea cu serverul și interacțiunea cu utilizatorul.

-## Wildcard-uri pentru topicuri
+  - Coordinates all client activities, including communication with the server and user interaction.

+---

+## Topic Wildcards

-### `+` (Wildcard pentru un segment)
+### `+` (Single-Segment Wildcard)
-- Se potrivește cu exact un segment al unui topic.
+- Matches exactly one segment of a topic.
-- Exemplu:
+- Example:
-  - Subscriere: `upb/+/temperature`
+  - Subscription: `upb/+/temperature`
-  - Mesaje care se potrivesc:
+  - Matching messages:
     - `upb/ec/temperature`
     - `upb/room/temperature`
-  - Mesaje care **nu** se potrivesc:
+  - Non-matching messages:
     - `upb/ec/room/temperature`

-### `*` (Wildcard pentru zero sau mai multe segmente)
+### `*` (Multi-Segment Wildcard)
-- Se potrivește cu zero sau mai multe segmente.
+- Matches zero or more segments.
-- Exemplu:
+- Example:
-  - Subscriere: `upb/*`
+  - Subscription: `upb/*`
-  - Mesaje care se potrivesc:
+  - Matching messages:
     - `upb/ec/temperature`
     - `upb/ec/room/temperature`
     - `upb`

 ---

-## Structuri de date
+## Data Structures

-### 1. `clients` (în `server.cpp`)
+### 1. `clients` (in `server.cpp`)
-- Tip: `std::map<std::string, client_data_t *>`
+- Type: `std::map<std::string, client_data_t *>`
-- Descriere: Stochează informațiile despre clienți, indexate după ID-ul clientului.
+- Description: Stores client information indexed by client ID.

-### 2. `topics_to_clients` (în `server.cpp`)
+### 2. `topics_to_clients` (in `server.cpp`)
-- Tip: `std::map<std::string, std::vector<client_data_t *>>`
+- Type: `std::map<std::string, std::vector<client_data_t *>>`
-- Descriere: Stochează lista de clienți abonați pentru fiecare topic.
+- Description: Stores the list of clients subscribed to each topic.

 ---

-## Fluxul principal al serverului
+## Main Server Flow

-1. **Inițializare**:
+1. **Initialization**:
-   - Serverul configurează socket-urile TCP și UDP și începe să asculte pentru conexiuni și mesaje.
+   - The server sets up TCP and UDP sockets and starts listening for connections and messages.

-2. **Gestionarea conexiunilor**:
+2. **Connection Management**:
-   - Clienții se conectează prin TCP, iar serverul le gestionează subscripțiile.
+   - Clients connect via TCP, and the server manages their subscriptions.

-3. **Primirea mesajelor**:
+3. **Message Reception**:
-   - Mesajele primite pe socket-ul UDP sunt procesate și trimise către clienții abonați.
+   - Messages received on the UDP socket are processed and forwarded to subscribed clients.

-4. **Deconectarea clienților**:
+4. **Client Disconnection**:
-   - Clienții se pot deconecta, iar serverul păstrează subscripțiile lor pentru o eventuală reconectare.
+   - Clients can disconnect, and the server preserves their subscriptions for potential reconnection.

-5. **Închiderea serverului**:
+5. **Server Shutdown**:
-   - Serverul poate fi oprit prin comanda `exit` introdusă în stdin.
+   - The server can be stopped via the `exit` command entered in stdin.

 ---

-## Fluxul principal al clientului
+## Main Client Flow

-1. **Inițializare**:
+1. **Initialization**:
-   - Clientul configurează conexiunea TCP cu serverul.

-2. **Interacțiunea cu utilizatorul**:
+   - The client sets up a TCP connection with the server.

+2. **User Interaction**:
-   - Clientul așteaptă comenzi de la utilizator (`subscribe`, `unsubscribe`, `exit`).
+   - The client waits for user commands (`subscribe`, `unsubscribe`, `exit`).

-3. **Primirea mesajelor**:
+3. **Message Reception**:
-   - Clientul primește mesaje de la server și le afișează utilizatorului.
+   - The client receives messages from the server and displays them to the user.

-4. **Închiderea conexiunii**:
+4. **Connection Closure**:
-   - Clientul trimite un mesaj de tip `EXIT` către server și închide conexiunea.
+   - The client sends an `EXIT` message to the server and closes the connection.